DayuWu/Kaggle/README.md

 I create this repo to practice related skills and find it more beneficial than I thought.

+# Notes

+Sometimes, I am frustrated to find that many top codes in Kaggle illustrate little insights on the specific datasets.

+They do everything, such as clearing, visualization, character engineering and prediction, etc.

+BUT they seem to do nothing, because little results are interested or meaningful enough to attract my attention.

+Thus I dicided to dig deeper into it and record what I have found behind these data.

 # Keep in mind

 "The purpose of visualization is insight, not pictures."